jensendarren/FlightSurety/README.md

 [![Build Status](https://travis-ci.org/jensendarren/FlightSurety.svg?branch=master)](https://travis-ci.org/jensendarren/FlightSurety)

-FlightSurety is a sample application and is the fourth Project for the [Blockchain Nanodegree](https://www.udacity.com/course/blockchain-developer-nanodegree--nd1309) with __Udacity__.
-Enjoy and feel free to comment!
+This is a blockchain Dapp that makes use of Oracles to determine if flights are delayed and the reason for the delay.
+This information is then used to determine if insured passengers can get a payout and for how much.

 ## Run the full application locally